tyvdh/stellar-protocol/ecosystem/sep_turingsigningserver.md

 `vault` | string | Turing signing server account where signing fees must be paid to `signer` | string | The signing account for this contract on this turing server.
 This is what you'll add to contract or user accounts for multisig protection.
 `fee` | string | The XLM fee required by this turing server to sign for contracts.
-`fields` | array<{name: string, type: string, description: string}> | Array of input objects detailing the expected incoming request parameters for the contract.
+`fields` | array<{name: string, type: string, description: string, rules: string}> | Array of objects detailing the expected incoming request parameters. `name` is the key for the outgoing request. `type` is the key value type, e.g. `"string"` or `"number"`. `description` is the human readable display explanation for the intention behind the given field. `rules` is a service provider explanation for any restrictions which could cause the request to be rejected.
+Intended to help build regex flows or help explain incoming errors from a given contract.

 ###### Example